 - Pour dressing over salad and stir to combine.
 Serve immediately or store covered in the fridge until ready to serve.

-- I used fresh corn, but if it isn’t in season, canned or frozen corn would work.
+- I prefer fresh corn (3 ears) but if it isn’t in season, canned or frozen corn work fine, too.

 - If you prefer, substitute whole wheat orzo.

 - Refrigerate leftover salad in a tightly covered container for up to 4 days.

 - If you’re a cilantro fan, definitely add it.
 I made it optional because some people just don’t care for it.
 Chopped parsley is good, too.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.